 This unique, innovative, and first-of-its kind joint program was approved by the Texas Higher Education Coordinating Board (THECB) in 2000 with the induction of 20 mid-career professionals from Texas.
 We have inducted individuals from various countries and many states across the U.S. such as, Arizona, California, Georgia, Indiana, Montana, New Mexico, Nevada, Georgia, South Carolina, Tennessee, and Texas.
 Graduates are in a variety of instructional, supervisory, and administrative positions across the education and training professions.
 We are now completing students from the fourth cohort.

 The joint faculty is a team of 30 faculty members who hold their original academic appointment at Texas A&M University and Texas Tech University.
 Each faculty member brings expertise and experience that will enhance your academic and professional career.

-The program utilizes a variety of delivery methods with primary tools utilizing eCampus (a virtual learning environment used to access course material), WebMeeting (an internet discussion software), Skype, and occasionally Interactive Video Conferencing (ITV).
+The program utilizes a variety of delivery methods with primary tools utilizing eCampus or Blaclboard (virtual learning environments used to access course material), WebEx (an internet discussion software), Skype, and occasionally Interactive Video Conferencing (ITV).
 During the first two years of the program, students will have at least two courses each semester commonly delivered asynchronous with the possibility of live sessions scheduled to supplement the course.
 In addition to courses, the cohort will work together on a regular basis including face-to-face meetings at campus and professional locations.